-DepEd and Department of Information and Communication Technology
+DepEd and Department of Information and Communications Technology

 PSOFT Act includes a provision that mandates that the Department of Education (DepEd), Department of Information and Communication Technology, and Philippine Space Agency shall immediately include in their respective programs the implementation of the proposed law, the funding of which shall be in the annual General Appropriations Act.

 The Importance of Space Education in the Philippines

 Certainly, space tech has many beneficial applications in the Philippines.
 To also strengthen this, incorporating space technology in the country’s basic education framework is imperative.
 The following are the importance of space education in the Philippines:

 1. Bridge the digital divide among learners